How Industrial IoT accelerates the creation of Smart Machines

 - Set up alerts on your mobile phone;

-Collaboration is the key to success.
+Collaboration is the key to success

-- Tomorrow: Help end customers optimize machine and system operations with insights from your machine data.
+- Tomorrow: Help end customers optimise machine and system operations with insights from your machine data.
 Log machine data with a few simple actions and easily create dashboards.
 Share them directly and make them accessible in your own portal.

 - In the future: Create predictive data models and new business models, derived from data captured over time.
 Integrate with external software platforms via the API, webhooks or custom widgets.